 Applications and/or inspections that reveal that a risk is ineligible will be declined and the Washington FAIR Plan will provide a specific reason for the declination.

-We will accept Applications for Inspection & Insurance that are scanned and emailed, sent by FAX, or mailed to the FAIR Plan office.
+We will accept Applications for Inspection & Insurance that are scanned and emailed or mailed to the FAIR Plan office.

 Application for Inspection & Insurance: Dwelling Property (WFP 100)

 The Dwelling Property application is to be used when applying for coverage for owner occupied or rental properties of single family homes and condominium units.
 It is also used for multi-family rental property of up to four units.

 The Dwelling Property application must be filled out completely.
 If the information for any question is not known, indicate that in the space provided.
 If there is information missing, we will be unable to process the application.

 Please note that the FAIR Plan writes only fire, extended coverage (includes windstorm, hail and other coverages as specified in the policy) and vandalism and only on an actual cash value basis.
 If the coverage being replaced is a Homeowners policy with the amount of insurance based on replacement cost, the applicant should consider whether that amount is still appropriate for an actual cash value policy.
 The applicant may ask the agent to assist them in making the determination.